KCC will use the following process to determine whether a faculty member meets minimum qualifications in a discipline:

 - Canvas Training: Refer to the Teaching and Learning Center website.

 - Helpdesk: Contact the Helpdesk at 815-802-8900 or firstname.lastname@example.org for any technical assistance.

 - Meetings: Adjunct/dual credit faculty members are not required to attend divisional faculty meetings, but are invited and welcome to attend.
 Contact the division administrative assistant for meeting dates, times, and locations.

-- Professional development opportunities: Formal professional development will be offered through the KCC Teaching and Learning Center and the office of the Vice President for Instructional and Student Success.
+- Professional development opportunities: Formal professional development will be offered through the KCC Teaching and Learning Center and the office of the Vice president for academic affairs.

 - Teaching and Learning Center/Canvas: The TLC is located in KCC Room L317.
 Faculty can access instructional and technological resources and assistance with Canvas is available.
 The TLC website has links to TLC staff, tutorials, special events and workshops, and resources.